psychemedia/island-storynotes/carus-wilson/02-telling.md

 A pamphlet then appeared — "Refutation of the Statements in the Life of a Charlotte Bronté regarding the Casterton Clergy Daughters' School" — that reprinted many of the letters made in support of Carus Wilson.
 Shepheard also reprinted the letters, as well as other letters in support of the school, in "A Vindication of the Clergy Daughters' School: And of the Rev. W. Carus Wilson, from the Remarks in "The Life of Charlotte Brontë."

-W. W. Carus Wilson had also been in correspondence with Mrs. Gaskell, who agreed to make some amendements to the thid edition of her biolgraphy of Chartlotte Bronte.
+W. W. Carus Wilson had also been in correspondence with Mrs. Gaskell, who agreed to make some amendments to the third edition of her biography of Charlotte Bronte.

 eg as regards the food - it was the result of a bad cook when the school was setting up

 The description of Lowood, in "Jane Eyre" is evidently the result of a morbid impression on the mind of a highly sensitive child of nine, but it is due the estimable persons who were connected with it to state that the frightful charges brought against it by C. Bronte are denied; and the charitable designs of its founder have not been perverted in the way she has led her readers to believe.

-Letters bouncing backwards and forwards, corrspondence debate in local press; I girst came across thiese when I was digging ont ti the tale of the sin eater/
+Letters bouncing backwards and forwards, corrrspondence debate in local press; I first came across these when I was digging ont ti the tale of the sin eater/

 A debate raged in the correspondence columns of the northern press for several weeks between husband of Charlotte Bronte and Carus Wilsons's son.
 TO DO